"Quality Outdoor Living Since 1995"

 Can you put a pergola over a hot tub or outdoor kitchen?

 Yes, but material choice matters significantly.
 Hot tubs create constant moisture, and outdoor kitchens produce grease and smoke.
 Aluminum handles these conditions far better than wood – no rot, no moisture damage, no warping from heat.
-If you’re installing over a hot tub specifically, consider that an open pergola won’t keep rain out during use.
-A louvered system that can close gives you the best of both worlds.
+If you’re installing over a hot tub specifically, remember that an open pergola won’t keep rain out during use.
+A solid aluminum patio cover keeps the space dry and usable no matter the weather.

 Do pergolas provide enough shade for summer in the Okanagan?

 Pergolas provide filtered shade – typically reducing sun exposure by 30 to 50 percent depending on slat spacing and orientation.
 For Okanagan summers, where temperatures regularly hit 30°C or higher, this might not be enough.
 Many homeowners add shade cloth between rafters or install retractable canopies.
 At that point, you’ve spent extra money trying to make a pergola do what a patio cover does naturally.
-Consider a louvered system if you want adjustable shade without the makeshift solutions.
+If you want reliable shade without the makeshift solutions, a solid patio cover is the simpler answer.

 Can I install a patio cover over an existing deck?